thainamhoang/adasite/index.md

 ## What about the movies?

 We have found ways for quantifying the centrality of the node, but how about movies?
+There must be a way of representing our big corpus of data as graphs so that we could calculate the metrics we discussed above and measure their correlation with IMDB ratings.
-How can we generate a graph based on the data at hand?
-For that we came up with two alternative approaches, which include **embeddings** and **genres**.
+For that we came up with two
+alternative approaches, which include **embeddings** and **genres**.

 ### Embeddings